 Making the most of the Facebook Pixel to track and optimise your Instagram Filter campaign

 To wrap up.
 Making and publishing your AR Filter is half of the campaign process.
-Just as important is the distribution strategy of your effect, and depending on your budget, audience and goals, there are a number of simple ways you can do this to get the most out of your Instagram Filter.
+Just as important is the distribution strategy of your effect.
+And depending on your budget, audience and goals, there are several simple ways you can do this to get the most out of your Instagram Filter.

-If you’ve still here, thanks for reading.
-And if you’re a brand I run free Zoom Calls on how AR Filters are made, you can email me at firstname.lastname@example.org.
+If you’re still here, thanks for reading.
+And if you have any questions feel free to email me at firstname.lastname@example.org.